EberlyODL/chem202/chapter1/pla-lecture-3.md

 Let us apply these concepts to the reaction of carbonic acid ($$H_2CO_3$$) with water to yield bicarbonate and a hydronium ion.
 The reaction mechanism is described using two arrows (see Figure 3).
 One arrow points from the lone pair of electrons on the water molecule to a hydrogen atom on carbonic acid.
 This arrow conveys the idea that the oxygen from water is using its lone pair electrons to form a bond with the hydrogen atom.
 Since hydrogen can only form one bond at a time, it must break its existing bond to oxygen.
 Breaking the existing O-H bond is represented by the second arrow, which points from the O-H bond in carbonic acid to the oxygen atom in the same O-H bond.
 This arrow conveys the idea that the O-H bond is breaking and that the electrons from that bond are being retained by carbonic acid’s oxygen as a lone pair.
 In this reaction the oxygen in water is a nucleophile and the hydrogen in carbonic acid is an electrophile, as the oxygen in water is using its electrons to form a new bond and hydrogen is the recipient of those electrons.
 Finally, the remainder of the carbonic acid molecule ($$HCO_3^-$$) serves as a leaving group, as it results from the cleavage of the carbonic acid O-H bond and it takes a pair of electrons with it.
 Note that charge is balanced on both sides of the reaction.

-### For more practice and examples, please look to the course textbook and the Tutorial on pages 174-181.
-Then, review section 2.3 to see how curved arrows can be applied to acid-base reactions!
-Practice identifying the electrophiles and nucleophiles in the examples provided!